Written by Jillian Marques

 Whenever I tell anyone that I work in HR, I’m often met with a solemn look and the response “oh, I’m sorry.”
-First, there’s no need to be “sorry” for me – I chose this profession.
+First, there’s no need to be “sorry” for me – I chose an HR career.
 Second, I am passionate about what I get to do.
-And third…I ownit.
+And third…I own it.
 Perhaps HR needs better PR; there’s an underlying perception that the only things we do are fire people or listen to employee complaints.
 But, really, there is so much more.
-HR is like any other job: yes, of course, there are difficult days, but there are some amazingly positive and fulfilling parts of this profession as well.
+HR careers are like other jobs.
+Of course, there are difficult days, but there are some amazingly positive and fulfilling parts of this profession as well.

 The HR “department of one” is becoming increasingly popular, and with more than 100 million business startups launched every year (3 startups per second), this number is slated to increase exponentially.
 It’s hard to juggle everything alone: hiring, firing, recruiting, onboarding, training, performance management, payroll, benefits, conflict resolution, training, and more.
 When you are a Department of One (DOO), you are on your own island.
 You may be asked to wear many proverbial hats and handle a lot of difficult, challenging situations by yourself without a team to assist you in making decisions (or support you when you’re having a rough day).
 That’s why it’s so important to identify other HR professionals, or as Steve Browne would say “your ‘tribe,’” outside of your job to use as a sounding board as you move forward in your career.